canonical/checkbox/checkbox-ng/docs/manpages/plainbox-manage.py.rst

 Overriding / Extending Commands
 ===============================

-PlainBox offers a decorator that can be used to extend any of the manage.py subcommands with additional functionality.
+Plainbox offers a decorator that can be used to extend any of the manage.py subcommands with additional functionality.
 The general syntax for extending existing commands is (here illustrated by changes to the ``sdist`` command)::